manvalls/recollections-of-gibraltar/README.md

 ## Modern age

 The Spanish population of Gibraltar fled the city.
-The majority of it gathered around the nearby hermitage of San Roque, founding a city by the same name which, to this day, keeps its original motto, as depicted by a huge sign at his entrance: "City of San Roque, where that of Gibraltar resides".
+The majority of it gathered around the nearby hermitage of San Roque, founding a city by the same name which, to this day, keeps its original motto, as depicted by a huge sign at its entrance: "City of San Roque, where that of Gibraltar resides".

 The remainder of Gibraltar's Spanish population settled around the destroyed city of Algeciras and started rebuilding it.
 The Spanish start calling its bay the Bay of Algeciras, and they still do, even though the rest of the world calls it the Bay of Gibraltar.